Plumbing Backflow Prevention in Westway, TX

 The internal check valves inside an assembly foul with debris and wear until they no longer seal, which the annual test catches.
 We rebuild or replace them to re-certify the Westway device.

-- Call or schedule online.
+- Book by phone or online.
 Book your backflow prevention in Westway online or by phone and pick a 2-hour window.
 We confirm in under five minutes with the assigned tech's name and photo.

-Backflow prevention in Westway is priced from $199, flat-rate and quoted in writing before any work begins — no hourly creep, no surprise add-ons.
+From $199 is where backflow prevention starts in Westway, always as a written flat rate before any work — no hourly creep, no after-the-fact add-ons.
 Seniors (65+) and military save 10% on labor, and financing covers jobs over $1,500 at 0% APR for 12 months.
 Comparing backflow prevention cost in Westway?
 The written flat rate holds for 30 days, and 0% financing covers the larger jobs.

-Why homeowners in Westway, TX choose us for backflow prevention
+The reasons Westway, TX picks us for backflow prevention

-Westway homeowners choose us for backflow prevention because we're genuinely local to El Paso County — family-owned since 1974, CSLB-licensed (#1098234), bonded and insured.
-Salaried (never commissioned) technicians, flat-rate written quotes good for 30 days, and a 10-year workmanship guarantee, with parts chosen to last in Texas's arid desert region.
+We earn Westway's backflow prevention work the plain way: genuinely local to El Paso County, family-owned since 1974, CSLB-licensed (#1098234), bonded and insured — salaried technicians (never commissioned), flat-rate quotes in writing good for 30 days, and workmanship guaranteed for 10 years, with parts chosen to last in Texas's arid desert region.
 Looking for a backflow prevention company in Westway, TX?
 That's exactly what we are — local, licensed, and accountable to El Paso County.

 We quote backflow prevention on honest scope: no unnecessary up-sell, salaried (never commissioned) technicians, and a transparent diagnostic so you see exactly what we see — including the parts still in good shape.
 If a repair is the right call we say so; if replacement is the better long-term economics, we say that.
 The flat-rate backflow prevention quote is written and good for 30 days.